MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

 Description
 ~~~~~~~~~~~

-:mod:`nmrstarlib` package provides a simple Python interface for parsing and
+The :mod:`nmrstarlib` package provides a simple Python interface for parsing and
 manipulating data stored in NMR-STAR format files used by Biological Magnetic
 Resonance Data Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR)
 experimental data.